DMVis/DMVis/documentation/components/column.md

 #### ColumnType

 An enum, containing types of columns.
-Can be selected by importing `ColumnType` and using it as the type of the `type` attribute.
+This can be selected by importing `ColumnType` and using it as the type of the `type` attribute.
 The types are:

 - `'Bar'`
 - `'Rank'`